Streets Alive

 Implement and evaluate a new collaborative model for planning and delivering street improvements and road safety initiatives between local governments, community groups and residents.

-Funding for community capacity and capability building, research and design and low-cost street interventions.
+Funding for community capacity and capability building, research and design low-cost street interventions, and education.

 Funding for temporary and permanent changes to the street environment that are collaboratively designed and installed.

-Stream 1 offers ‘seed’ grants of $5,000 for eligible community groups and local governments in all towns and neighbourhoods across WA.
+Stream 1 offers grants of up to $10,000 for eligible community groups and local governments in all towns and neighbourhoods across WA.

 We’re excited that in our inaugural funding round, 61 projects were supported to the value of $299,700.
 Project delivery saw successful applicants implementing street calming projects across the State from 1 July 2024 and 31 March 2025.
 Follow us on our socials (@townteammovment) to see some of the great initiatives that were implemented across WA.